DARMA-tasking/vt/docs/md/collection.md

 a core VT component that manages multi-dimensional collections of *virtual context* (or a migratable C++ object registered with \vt) elements.
 It manages the creation, deletion, and messaging across elements at runtime supporting dense, sparse, on-demand, and staged insert modes.
-It utilizes the \subpage location to manage the location of these elements to efficiently deliver messages.
-It also utilizes the \subpage group to build a spanning tree across the nodes that the collection is currently mapped to.
+It utilizes the \ref location to manage the location of these elements to efficiently deliver messages.
+It also utilizes the \ref group to build a spanning tree across the nodes that the collection is currently mapped to.
 This group makes broadcasts efficient and allows reductions to make progress without waiting for nodes that do not have collection elements.
-The \subpage proc-stats component stores the statistics for live collections that then passes the instrumented data to the \subpage lb-manager component to apply load balancing strategies.
+The \ref proc-stats component stores the statistics for live collections that then passes the instrumented data to the \ref lb-manager component to apply load balancing strategies.

 \section rooted-hello-world-collection Hello World 1D Dense Collection (Rooted)
 \snippet  examples/hello_world/hello_world_collection.cc Hello world collection